IHDE-Alliance/ISTP_metadata/v1.0.0/docs/Multi_Mission_Use_of_Attributes.md

 ### DELTA_MINUS_VAR

 Included to point to a variable (or variables) which stores the uncertainty in (or range of) the original variable's value.
 The uncertainty (or range) is stored as a (+/-) on the value of the original variable.
-For many variables in ISTP/IACG, the original variable will be at the center of the interval so that only one value (or one set of values) of uncertainty (or range) will need to be defined.
+For many variables in ISTP, the original variable will be at the center of the interval so that only one value (or one set of values) of uncertainty (or range) will need to be defined.
 In this case, DELTA_PLUS_VAR, and DELTA_MINUS_VAR will point to the same variable.
 The value of the attribute must be a variable in the same CDF data set.

 ### DELTA_PLUS_VAR

 Included to point to a variable (or variables) which stores the uncertainty in (or range of) the original variable's value.
 The uncertainty (or range) is stored as a (+/-) on the value of the original variable.
-For many variables in ISTP/IACG, the original variable will be at the center of the interval so that only one value (or one set of values) of uncertainty (or range) will need to be defined.
+For many variables in ISTP, the original variable will be at the center of the interval so that only one value (or one set of values) of uncertainty (or range) will need to be defined.
 In this case, DELTA_PLUS_VAR, and DELTA_MINUS_VAR will point to the same variable.
 The value of the attribute must be a variable in the same CDF data set.

 ### DEPEND_0

 Explicitly ties a data variable to the time variable on which it depends.
 All variables which change with time must have a DEPEND_0 attribute defined.
-The value of DEPEND_0 is *'Epoch'*, the time ordering parameter for ISTP/IACG.
+The value of DEPEND_0 is *'Epoch'*, the time ordering parameter for ISTP.
 Different time resolution data can be supported in a single CDF data set by defining the variables Epoch, Epoch_1, Epoch_2, etc. each representing a different time resolution.
 These are "attached" appropriately to the variables in the CDF data set via the attribute DEPEND_0. **The value of the attribute must be a variable in the same CDF data set.**

 ### Description